publiclab/publiclab-archive/notes/dhaffnersr/03-09-2016/effects-on-uv-radiation-of-glass-and-quartz-using-uv-led-and-uv-laser.md

 ---
-title: effects on UV radiation of Glass and Quartz using UV LED and UV laser
+title: 'effects on UV radiation of Glass and Quartz using UV LED and UV laser'
 tagnames:
 author: dhaffnersr
 path: /notes/dhaffnersr/03-09-2016/effects-on-uv-radiation-of-glass-and-quartz-using-uv-led-and-uv-laser.md